oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 Constants for :ref:`AqDeqOptions Class <aqdeqoptionsclass>` ``wait``.

-.. list-table-with-summary::  Constants for the AqDeqOptions Class ``wait`` Property
+.. constants-table::  Constants for the AqDeqOptions Class ``wait`` Property
-    :header-rows: 1
-    :class: wy-table-responsive
-    :align: center
-    :widths: 10 10 30
-    :summary: The first column displays the name of the constant for the wait property.
-The second column displays the value of the constant.
-The third column displays the description of the constant.

-    * - Constant Name
-      - Value
-      - Description
     * - ``oracledb.AQ_DEQ_NO_WAIT``
       - 0
       - Do not wait if no message is available.